 The AVR staff can arrange for film delivery and set-up in classrooms for faculty members as well as delivery of other audio visual equipment.

-There is also a repair center for university-owned audio visual equipment.
+There is also a repair center for university owned audio visual equipment.

 The facility houses an auto-tutorial lab where faculty may deposit audio visual materials for independent study by students.
 The lab accommodates the viewing of films, videos, slides, audio cassettes, and records.
 There is also a photo copystand area where materials can be photographed for the creation of slides.

 Additional resources include: transparency machines, dry presses, posterboard mounting materials, and lamination services.
 The area houses a sign and poster-making unit that can instantly generate poster-size displays from letter-sized originals.
 If needed, the AVR staff can assist in the creation of the original document.

-Academic Computing Facilities...
+Academic Computing Facilities

 Academic computing facilities are located throughout the campus.
-The main clusters of general access computer labs and work areas are in Ben Franklin Hall, Hartline Science Center, and McCormick Human Services Center.
-Computer classrooms and specialized labs are located in Bakeless Center for the Humanities, McCormick, Navy Hall, and Sutliff Hall.
-The student lab in Room 1148 of McCormick has an AT&T 3B2/1000 minicomputer with PC computers directly connected to it.
-Room 1146 has a cluster of PC 386s.
-The Ben Franklin student work areas are in Rooms 1, 2, and 3.
-Room 1 has PC and Macintosh computers networked to file servers.
+Central clusters of general access computer labs and work areas are located in Ben Franklin Building, McCormick Human Services Center, Hartline Science Center, Sutliff Hall and Kehr Union.
+Computer class rooms and specialized labs are located in Sutliff Hall, Bakeless Center, Navy Hall, Old Science Hall and McCormick Center.

+The student computer lab in McCormick room 1148 houses an AT&T 3B2/1000 minicomputer with PC computers directly connected to it.
+Room 1146 has a cluster of PC 386 and 486 computers.

+The student work areas in Ben Franklin are:

+Room 1 - PC and Macintosh computers networked to file servers.
 The PCs can be used to connect to the Unisys 2200 mainframe computer.

-Room 2 has a cluster of Macintosh computers networked to a laser printer.
-Room 3 has a cluster of Apple IIe computers and MS DOS PCs.
+Room 2 - Networked Macintoshes.

+Room 3 - A cluster of Sun workstations for specialized use.

+Laser printers are found in most of the labs and classrooms.

-Computer classrooms are available for general student use when they are not being used for class.
-All networked PCs and Macintosh computers have access to wordprocessing, spreadsheet, and graphics programs that are available on the network file servers.
-Many of the networked PCs also have access to the mini- and mainframe host computers as terminal users.
-Students can connect to these host computers from dormitories and off campus by using modems with a microcomputer.
-Work areas are monitored by student consultants who are available to help students with problems related to the equipment and software.
-The schedules of open hours for labs and classrooms are posted at each location.
+Computer classrooms are available for general student use when they are not being used for a class.
+All computers in labs and classrooms are networked.
+These PC and Macintosh computers have access to word processing, spreadsheet and other application programs that are available on network file servers.
+The PCs and Macs are networked, thus having access to the mini- and mainframe host computers as terminal users.
+Students can connect to these host computers from dorms and off-campus by using modems with their microcomputers.

+Work areas are monitored by student consultants who are available to help students with problems using the equipment and basic software.
+The schedules of current open hours for labs and classrooms are posted at each location.

 The AT&T 3B2/1000 is a minicomputer running the Unix operating system.
 All students can request an account on this computer.
-It is accessible from the PCs in McCormick, Room 1148, from PCs connected to the campus network and through dial-in modems.
-This system has e-mail, FORTRAN, COBOL, Ada, C, PL/I, Minitab, and the Oracle database.
-The Unisys 2200 is the administrative computer for statistical analysis using SPSS and for FORTRAN programming.
-This computer can be accessed by networked PCs and dial-in modems and supports the PALS online library catalog.
-Faculty computer labs are located in Ben Franklin, Room 9; Hartline, Room 238; Bakeless, Room 206; and McCormick, Room 2143.
-Each of these areas has MS DOS and Macintosh computers connected to a laser printer.
-The Ben Franklin work area has a scanner and an ImageMaker computer-to-slide maker.
-Faculty have access to an IBM RISC 6000 and DEC 5000 work-station that can be accessed over the campus network.
-There are several portable PC computers faculty can borrow for short periods.
-ADMISSION INFORMATION Entrance requirements to graduate studies at Bloomsburg University vary according to the program to which you apply.
+Students can send and receive electronic mail from others on campus and from off campus using the SSHEnet and Internet.
+It is accessible from the networked PCs and Macs, and through dial-in modems.
+This system has FORTRAN, COBOL, Ada, PL/1, Minitab and the Oracle database.

+The Unisys 2200 is the administrative computer and is used for statistical analysis using SPSS and for FORTRAN programming.
+This computer can be accessed by networked PCs and dial-in modems.
+It also supports the PALS online library catalog and the student registration process.

+ADMISSION INFORMATION

+Entrance requirements to graduate studies at Bloomsburg University vary according to the program to which you apply.
 Details of specific degree program requirements are discussed under the program descriptions presented later in this catalog.

-Minimal Entrance Requirements...
+Minimal Entrance Requirements